From Delay to Inertia and Triadic Interactions: A Predictive Model for Time-Delayed Oscillator Networks

-In this Letter, we close this gap and develop a second-order reduction for a broad class of time-delayed Kuramoto–Daido (KD) networks \cite{acebron}, transforming the original delayed system of one-dimensional phases into a delay-free network of two-dimensional rotators.
+In this Letter, we close this gap and develop a second-order reduction for a broad class of time-delayed Kuramoto–Daido (KD) networks \cite{acebron}, transforming the original delayed system of one-dimensional (1D) phases into a delay-free network of two-dimensional rotators.
 The reduced model makes the effects of delay explicit through inertially augmented intrinsic dynamics and triadic phase interactions.
 It quantitatively reproduces complex collective states such as splay and chimera patterns in KD networks with time-delayed global and Kuramoto–Battogtokh–type nonlocal coupling \cite{smirnov2017chimera}.
 We further show that the reduced model enables a constructive analysis of cyclops states \cite{munyayev2023cyclops}—a distinct class of three-cluster generalized splay states—in networks with higher-harmonic coupling.
-Remarkably, the robust emergence of these cyclops states relies on genuinely two-dimensional intrinsic oscillator dynamics generated by delay-induced inertia, and is therefore inaccessible to standard first-order (one-dimensional) phase reductions.
+Remarkably, the robust emergence of these cyclops states relies on genuinely two-dimensional intrinsic oscillator dynamics generated by delay-induced inertia, and is therefore inaccessible to standard first-order 1D phase reductions.

-\textit{Time-delayed model and its second-order reduction.} We study a generalized KD network with heterogeneous natural frequencies, external forcing, and time-delayed pairwise coupling: where $\theta_{j}(t)$ is the phase of oscillator $j$ ($j=1,\dots,N$), $\varpi$ is a baseline (mean) natural frequency, $\eta_j(t)$ collects deviations from this baseline (including external forcing or detuning), $\varkappa$ is the coupling strength, and $F_{jk}(\cdot)$ are $2\pi$-periodic pairwise coupling functions that may differ across oscillator pairs and represent, for example, random interactions.
+\textit{Time-delayed model and its second-order reduction.} We study a generalized KD network with heterogeneous natural frequencies, external forcing, and time-delayed pairwise coupling: where $\theta_j(t)$ is the phase of oscillator $j$ ($j=1,\dots,N$), $\varpi$ is a baseline (mean) natural frequency, $\eta_j(t)$ collects deviations from this baseline (including external forcing or detuning), $\kappa$ is the coupling strength, and $F_{jk}(\cdot)$ are $2\pi$-periodic pairwise coupling functions that may differ across oscillator pairs{, for example, through single-harmonic, higher-harmonic, or more general periodic interactions.
 The parameter $\tau>0$ is a uniform coupling delay.
 The results extend straightforwardly to heterogeneous node-wise delays $\tau_j$, provided all incoming connections to node $j$ share the same delay $\tau_j$.